Karel Eduard Paar

-Fra' Karel Eduard Paar (born January 4, 1934 in Prague, then in Czechoslovakia) is a Bailiff Knight Grand Cross of Justice and the Grand Prior Emeritus of Bohemia of the Sovereign Military Order of Malta.
+Fra' Karel Eduard Paar (born January 4, 1934, in Prague, then in Czechoslovakia) is a Bailiff Knight Grand Cross of Justice and the Grand Prior Emeritus of Bohemia of the Sovereign Military Order of Malta.

 Family and early life

-Paar is the younger son of Alfons, 6th Prince Paar (1903-1979) and of Countess Sophia von Schlitz genannt von Görtz (1906-2002).
-His elder brother Alfons Wenzel (1932-2016) was 7th Prince Paar.
+Born into the House of Paar, Karel Eduard is the younger son of Alfons, 6th Prince Paar von Hartberg and Krottenhof (1903-1979) and his wife, Countess Sophia von Schlitz genannt von Görtz (1906-2002).
+His elder brother Alfons Wenzel, 7th Prince Paar (1932-2016) was married to Marie Gabrielle von Mallinckrodt (1946) and has a son Hubertus, 8th Prince Paar (b.
+1971) and a daughter, Désirée Henriette von Wunster (b.
+1969).
 His younger sister Eleonore (1937-2010) married Carlo Cicogna Mozzoni, Conte di Terdobbiate (1922-1979).

 As the younger son of Prince Paar, he had the title Graf (count) from birth, although this was not recognised by the Czechoslovak government.